 (d) Weigh the brake friction material including the anti-noise shims, pad-shim springs, and other elements when part of the product assembly.
 Report the initial masses in the Mass Measurement File;

 (e) Use a weighing scale of a resolution of at least 0.1 g or better for parts below 20 kg of total weight.
 Use certified calibration weights to verify the stability and the proper function of the balance every month.
-The microbalance shall fulfill the calibration requirements described in paragraph 14.4.
+The microbalance shall fulfil the calibration requirements described in paragraph 14.4.
 It is recommended to install the weighing scale in a room with controlled air and humidity conditions of (22 ± 2) °C and (45 ± 8) per cent RH;

 (f) After the end of the brake emissions test, ensure the brake parts are cool down to a temperature of 30 °C or below by storing them for a maximum of 24h in a room with controlled air and humidity conditions;